 Boats–especially without proper maintenance–can deteriorate quickly due to exposure to the elements.
 While that is unfortunate, that is not the responsibility of the insurance provider.
 For instance, saltwater can really take a toll on a boat’s exterior.
 Yet, it is almost never covered.
 Owners must wash off their boats to prevent this damage.

 It is always better to be safe than sorry.
-Review your insurance policies and, if in doubt, contact a boat insurance attorney at 954-915-7405 to review your coverage before tragedy strikes.
+Review your insurance policies and, if in doubt, contact our boat insurance attorneys to review your coverage before tragedy strikes.